DavePearce/Homepage/content/blog/2023/dafny_above.md

 [ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography)).
-Using the `ensures` clause I've specified a [postcondition](https://en.wikipedia.org/wiki/Postcondition) --- that is, a property that should always hold for the return values.
-This particular postcondition corresponds to [Bézout's identity](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity). hat is, _a theorem about numbers proved by Étienne Bézout in the 18th century_.
+Using the `ensures` clause I've specified a [postcondition](https://en.wikipedia.org/wiki/Postcondition) --- that is, a property that should always hold of the return value.
+This particular postcondition corresponds to [Bézout's identity](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity).
+That is, _a theorem about numbers proved by Étienne Bézout in the 18th century_.
 The amazing thing is that, in order to check my program is correct, Dafny has reproved this theorem for me.

 ## Bits and Bytes

-The above example is actually taken from [our DafnyEVM codebase](https://github.com/Consensys/evm-dafny/blob/63a9da2335634572bfb1dcf616c7eda081bf7d8f/src/dafny/util/int.dfy#L185).
+The above example was taken from our [DafnyEVM codebase](https://github.com/Consensys/evm-dafny/blob/63a9da2335634572bfb1dcf616c7eda081bf7d8f/src/dafny/util/int.dfy#L185).
 Here's [another
 example](https://github.com/Consensys/evm-dafny/blob/63a9da2335634572bfb1dcf616c7eda081bf7d8f/src/dafny/util/int.dfy#L254)